The Mind Lab

 Anita Smith

-Anita is a Clinical Psychologist who brings a down-to-earth, compassionate, and real-world approach to therapy.
-She believes the therapeutic space should be one where it feels safe to laugh, cry, and explore new ways of relating to yourself and others.
+Anita is a Clinical Psychologist who brings a down-to-earth, compassionate, and refreshingly real approach to therapy.
+She believes the therapy space should feel human, somewhere you can laugh, cry, swear a little (if needed), and gently explore new ways of relating to yourself and others.

-No two people are the same, and Anita tailors therapy to fit you, not the other way around.
-She draws on a wide range of evidence-based approaches and has extensive experience in workers’ compensation and insurance matters, including assessment, treatment, reporting, and medico-legal evaluations.
+She knows there’s no “one-size-fits-all” in therapy, so she tailors each session to you (not the other way around).
+Anita draws on a range of evidence-based approaches and brings extensive experience in workers’ compensation and insurance matters, including assessment, treatment, reporting, and medico-legal evaluations.

-Anita's key passions lie in supporting people through trauma, PTSD, grief, and anxiety.
-She’s also an EMDR Consultant with the EMDR Association of Australia (EMDRAA), a member of the Australian Psychological Society (APS), and a Board-Approved Clinical Supervisor.
+Her clinical passions lie in supporting people through trauma, PTSD, grief, and anxiety, and she brings both depth and steadiness to this work.
+Anita is also an EMDR Consultant with the EMDR Association of Australia (EMDRAA), a member of the Australian Psychological Society (APS), and a Board-Approved Clinical Supervisor.

 Meg Waters

-Meg is a member of the Australian Psychological Society (APS) and is a Board Approved Clinical Supervisor.
-She also works as a Clinical Supervisor at The University of Notre Dame Australia.
+Meg is a member of the Australian Psychological Society (APS), an EMDR Accredited Practitioner, and an AHPRA-approved Clinical Supervisor.
+She also works as a Clinical Supervisor at The University of Notre Dame Australia, and is the Clinical Lead of the West Perth office.

 Will Lutton

-Will works out of our West Perth office on Mondays and Tuesdays, and our North Fremantle office Wednesday to Saturday.
+Will works out of our West Perth office on Monday to Wednesday, and our North Fremantle office Thursday to Saturday.

 Martina Sackmann